Complete Guide to Oversized & Overweight Permits in the USA

 Missouri’s 2025 Oversize/Overweight (OS/OW) Permit Regulation establishes a comprehensive and uniform permitting system for vehicles exceeding legal limits for length, width, height, and weight as set by state statutes.

-Key Features and Findings
+Key Features and Findings:

-- Uniform Permit System: Permits are required for OS/OW vehicles operating on state highways, applying to loads exceeding maximum legal size and weight limits detailed in Chapter 304 of the Missouri Revised Statutes.
+Permits are required for OS/OW vehicles operating on state highways, applying to loads exceeding maximum legal size and weight limits detailed in Chapter 304 of the Missouri Revised Statutes.

-- Permit Conditions and Responsibilities: Permit holders assume full responsibility for personal injury, property damage, and any harm to state infrastructure caused during transport.
+Permit holders assume full responsibility for personal injury, property damage, and any harm to state infrastructure caused during transport.
 Movement must adhere strictly to permit conditions, including routes, load dimensions, and travel times.

-- Financial Responsibility: Insurance coverage requirements vary by permit type, ranging from $750,000 for routine loads to $2 million for super heavy or large loads, ensuring state protection from potential damages.
+Insurance coverage requirements vary by permit type, ranging from $750,000 for routine loads to $2 million for super heavy or large loads, ensuring state protection from potential damages.

-- Fee Structure:
+Fee Structure:

 - Single-trip oversized permits start at $15.